the-t-in-rtf/fluid-handlebars/docs/mdHelper.md

-# `gpii.handlebars.helper.md`
+# `fluid.handlebars.helper.md`

 This component is a [Handlebars helper](http://handlebarsjs.com/block_helpers.html) that allows us to render Markdown content as HTML.
-This helper is wired into `gpii.express.handlebars` by default.
+This helper is wired into `fluid.express.handlebars` by default.
 Here are examples of how you might use it in a handlebars template:

 ```handlebars